Suomi NPP: Launch

+The satellite was placed into a Sun-synchronous orbit (SSO) 833 km above the Earth.

 Spacecraft

 The Suomi NPP spacecraft has been built and integrated by BATC (Ball Aerospace and Technologies Corporation) of Boulder, Colorado (NASA/GSFC contract award in May 2002).
 The platform design is a variation of BCP 2000 (Ball Commercial Platform) bus of BATC of ICESat and CloudSat heritage.
 The spacecraft consists of an aluminum honeycomb structure.

-The ADCS (Attitude Determination and Control Subsystem) provides 3-axis stabilization using 4 reaction wheels for fine attitude control, 3 torquer bars for momentum unloading, thrusters for coarse attitude control (such as during large-angle slews for orbital maintenance), 2 star trackers for fine attitude determination, 3 gyroscopes for attitude and attitude rate determination between star tracker updates, 2 Earth sensors for safe-mode attitude control, and coarse Sun sensors for initial attitude acquisition, all monitored and controlled by the spacecraft controls a computer.
+The ADCS (Attitude Determination and Control Subsystem) provides three-axis stabilization using four reaction wheels for fine attitude control, three torquer bars for momentum unloading, thrusters for coarse attitude control (such as during large-angle slews for orbital maintenance), two star trackers for fine attitude determination, three gyroscopes for attitude and attitude rate determination between star tracker updates, two Earth sensors for safe-mode attitude control, and coarse Sun sensors for initial attitude acquisition, all monitored and controlled by the spacecraft controls a computer.
 ADCS provides real-time attitude knowledge of 10 arcsec (1 sigma) at the spacecraft navigation reference base, real-time spacecraft position knowledge of 25 m (1 sigma), and attitude control of 36 arcsec (1 sigma).

-The EPS (Electrical Power Subsystem) uses Gallium arsenide (GaAs) solar cells to generate an average power of about 2 kW (EOL).
+The EPS (Electrical Power Subsystem) uses gallium arsenide (GaAs) solar cells to generate an average power of about 2 kW (EOL).
 The solar array rotates once per orbit to maintain a nominally normal orientation to the Sun.
 In addition, a single-wing solar array is mounted on the anti-solar side of the spacecraft; its function is to preclude thermal input into the sensitive cryo radiators of the Visible Infrared Imaging Radiometer Suite (VIIRS) and Cross-track Infrared Sounder (CrIS) instruments.
 A regulated 28 ±6 VDC power bus distributes energy to all spacecraft subsystems and instruments.
 A nickel–hydrogen battery (NiH) system provides power for eclipse phase operations.

-The spacecraft has an on-orbit design lifetime of 5 years (available consumables for 7 years).
+The spacecraft has an on-orbit design lifetime of five years (available consumables for seven years).
 The spacecraft dry mass is about 1400 kg.
 NPP is designed to support controlled reentry at the end of its mission life (via propulsive maneuvers to lower the orbit perigee to approximately 50 km and target any surviving debris for open ocean entry).
 NPP is expected to have sufficient debris that survives reentry so as to require controlled reentry to place the debris in a pre-determined location in the ocean.